meldissa/p1-posture-flex/README.md

     ![](docs/images/deployment-step-1.png)

-2. Select 'Pages' from the options available on the left hand side:
+2. Select 'Pages' from the options available on the left-hand side:

     ![](docs/images/deployment-step-2.png)